 If your company currently uses SSO to authenticate to the cloud version of Flow, you need to be migrated into the Pluralsight platform.
 Once your migration is complete, users entering Pluralsight through SSO will automatically be authenticated to the entire Pluralsight platform, which includes access to Pluralsight Flow as well as Pluralsight Skills.

-Before June 30, your SSO configuration will need to be migrated to the Pluralsight platform, which will be completed with the help of our Professional services team.
+Your SSO configuration will need to be migrated to the Pluralsight platform, which will be completed with the help of our Professional services team.

 Moving forward, SSO changes will be made through the Professional Services team.
 While there is often extra cost associated with SSO, we’re waiving SSO charges for your plan as this is an offering you already take advantage of.